actinia-org/actinia-module-plugin/README.md

 ### Running tests
-You can run the tests in the actinia-modules--plugin-test docker.
+You can run the tests in the actinia-modules-plugin-test docker.
 For that you can comment the execution of the test in the docker/actinia-modules-plugin-test/Dockerfile `RUN ./tests_with_redis.sh` and run the following commands:
 ```
 docker build -f docker/actinia-module-plugin-test/Dockerfile -t actinia-module-plugin-test .